 Of course, there’s another reliable option to enforce your rights, one which we’ll be elaborating in this article: watermarking.
 Once you add a copyright watermark, you clearly claim ownership of those images.
 This means that they can’t be used by others without your prior authorization.

-PhotoMarks allows you to insert a copyright symbol or text and completely customize its appearance.
+PhotoMarks allows you to insert a trademark, registered or copyright text and completely customize its appearance.
 Using drag and drop you’re free to position the text where you want, to scale and rotate it how you prefer, to select from a large variety of fonts and colors or apply a tile mode.
 You can also adjust the opacity, apply special effects such as stroke and shadow or draw a bounding box around it.

 The tool offers other useful features.
 You can resize your photos, rotate and convert them (including from RAW formats) or decorate them with borders and frames.
 One important feature worth mentioning is the app’s capability to save your settings as Profiles for later use.
 This way you won’t have to apply the same edits over and over again and hence boost your productivity.